The Columbus Campus is closed: More

 No. It should accompany the Letter of Accommodation.
 The student should continue to provide the Letter of Accommodation before accommodations are implemented.

-Do Instructors still need to complete the Test Admin Form?
+Do Instructors still need to complete the Test Administration Request Form?

-Yes, it still needs to be completed and still needs to be submitted 48 hours before the exam date.
+Yes, a Test Administration Request form still needs to be completed for each test and needs to be submitted along with the testing materials at least 2 business days before the exam date.

 What if students don't know the exam schedule or it changes?

 We understand that the course outline may change throughout the semester.
-The student will need to reschedule their exams with DS within 48 hours of the exam.
-They do not need to submit another STAR form.
+The student will need to reschedule their exams with DS at least 2 business days before the exam.
+They should not need to submit another STAR form.